gatsbyjs/gatsby/docs/docs/modifying-a-starter.md

 ## Querying data

 Being able to query your own data will provide an added level of customization and control over your site.
-By default, Gatsby does this using [GraphQL](https://graphql.org/).
-Note the `siteMetaData` in the default starter's `gatsby-config.js`:
+By default, Gatsby does this using [GraphQL](/docs/graphql-reference/).
+Note the `siteMetadata` in the default starter's `gatsby-config.js`:

 ```javascript:title=gatsby-config.js
 module.exports = {